Martine Rothblatt: Awards and honors

-In September 2017 Forbes magazine named Rothblatt one of the 100 Greatest Living Business Minds of the past century, with special reference to her roles as a "perpetual reinventor, founder of Sirius and United Therapeutics, and creator of PanAmSat."
+In September 2017, Forbes magazine named Rothblatt one of the 100 Greatest Living Business Minds of the past century, with special reference to her roles as a "perpetual reinventor, founder of Sirius and United Therapeutics, and creator of PanAmSat."
 On December 5, 2017, North Carolina State University conferred her an honorary Doctor of Sciences degree.

 In January 2018 Rothblatt was presented the UCLA Medal, the university's highest award, in recognition of her creation of Sirius XM satellite radio, advancing organ transplant technology, and having "expanded the way we understand fundamental concepts ranging from communication to gender to the nature of consciousness and mortality."
 On May 16, 2018, Rothblatt and Didi Chuxing President Jean Liu were awarded Doctors of Commercial Science degrees, honoris causa, at NYU's 186th Commencement at Yankee Stadium.
 She was awarded an Honorary Doctor of Laws (LLD) from the University of Victoria after a nomination by Aaron Devor, Chair in Transgender Studies at the university.

-In 2019 Rothblatt was recognized as one of Business Insider's most powerful LGBTQ+ people in tech.
+In 2019, Rothblatt was recognized as one of Business Insider's most powerful LGBTQ+ people in tech.
 Also in 2019, Rothblatt received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Sir Peter Jackson during the International Achievement Summit in New York City.

 In October 2021, the National Business Aviation Association (NBAA) selected Dr. Rothblatt for its highest honor, the Meritorious Service to Aviation Award, for her fostering of aviation weather information on the flight deck and of advanced air mobility such as electric helicopters.

-In April 2023, Rothblatt received the Benjamin Franklin Medal for Distinguished Achievement in the Sciences in recognition of her many transformative, diverse, singular scientific and public service contributions.
+In April 2023, Rothblatt received the Benjamin Franklin Medal for Distinguished Achievement in the Sciences in recognition of her public service contributions.

 Through support of the National Space Society and her leadership, the Martine Rothblatt Space Settlement in our Lifetime Prize supports the expansion of humanity beyond Earth.